celo-org/celo-monorepo/packages/docs/celo-holder-guide/quick-start.md

 celocli election:vote --from $CELO_VOTE_SIGNER_ADDRESS --for $CELO_VALIDATOR_GROUP_ADDRESS --useLedger --value <CELO-GOLD-AMOUNT>
 ```

 Verify that your votes were cast successfully.
-Since your Vote Signer account votes on behalf of the Celo Locked Gold account, you want to check the election status for that account:
+Since your Vote Signer account votes on behalf of the Celo Locked CELO account, you want to check the election status for that account:

 ```bash
 celocli election:show $CELO_RG_ADDRESS --voter